Classic Mexican Tostadas with a Greek Twist. Just add Feta Cheese and Olives.

 Bake them 3 minutes, turn them and bake an additional 3 minutes.
 Voila – crispy wonderful homemade tostadas shells for any homemade tostada recipe.
 With that said, let’s take a look at this zesty chicken version.

 For extra flavor, sprinkle each side of the corn tortilla lightly with salt and chile or chili powder before cooking.

-With a chicken breast in the freezer, feta cheese that I keep on hand for salads, a tomato that’s been basking in the sunshine on the kitchen counter, black olives from the relish plate from the Super Bowl party and some corn tortillas in the freezer, I was able to throw this super easy recipe together for dinner.
+With a chicken breast in the freezer, feta cheese that I keep on hand for salads, a tomato that’s been basking in the sunshine on the kitchen counter, black olives from the relish plate from the Super Bowl party and my homemade tostada shells fresh out of the oven, I was able to throw this super easy recipe together for dinner.